University Endowment

 Q. What role does the endowment have in the new program called the Go Blue Guarantee?

-Donors and the endowment plays a critical role in the university’s ability to offer the Go Blue Guarantee of free tuition to in-state students from families with incomes up to $75,000 a year.
-The Victors for Michigan fundraising campaign has raised more than $1.2 billion for student support, with much of that being invested in the endowment.
-The investment of those funds will help provide tuition assistance for many years to come.
+Donors and the endowment are essential to the university’s ability to offer the Go Blue Guarantee, which, starting in Fall 2025, provides free tuition to in-state students from Michigan families with incomes of $125,000 or less and assets below $125,000.
+The Victors for Michigan fundraising campaign raised over $1.22 billion for student support, with a significant portion invested in the endowment.
+These investments will ensure sustainable tuition assistance for generations of Michigan families and university students.

 Q. What are you doing to contain costs?